-Regardless, I did my best to recreate those appetizing flavours and I succeeded in this salad.
+I'm not sure what it is that makes such a difference, but I did my best to recreate those appetizing flavours and I succeeded in this salad.

 This Tuscan salad begins with a crisp trio of chopped kale, romaine and radicchio.
 This base makes a colourful bed for the added proteins.

-While it may seem strange to add dates to a salad, don't leave them out!
+- While it may seem strange to add dates to a salad, don't leave them out!
 The combination of sweet dates and salty prosciutto is surprisingly perfect in this recipe.